linkplayapp/LPBLESetupiOS/README.md

 - [Download LPBLESetupiOS](https://github.com/linkplayapp/LPBLESetupiOS/archive/master.zip) and import SDK to your project

+- [Import LPMusicKit.framework](https://github.com/linkplayapp/LPMusicKitiOS), LPBLESetupiOS is generally used with LPMusicKitiOS, the purpose is to configure the device to the router through BLE

 ## SDK Demo
 ###  1. SDK demo with CocoaPods
 - [LPMusicKitPodsDemo](https://github.com/linkplayapp/LPMusicKitPodsDemo)